peter-python0/password_voucher/README.md

 # password_voucher
-Checks if a password is valid &amp; releases a voucher if so, or returns to password entry screen if not.
+Checks if a password is valid, and releases a voucher if so, and returns to password entry screen if not.
 Uses classes to neatly define all functions separately.
 Uses sleep function to deter guessers/spam/bots.